 During winter in the Northern Hemisphere, Arctic air temperatures often dip below what we normally think of as the freezing point of water.
 Yet, while freshwater lakes freeze over, much of the ocean stays in liquid form rather than freezing into ice.
 Why doesn’t ocean water freeze at the same temperature as fresh water?

-In this experiment, you will use a Temperature Probe to measure the temperature of water as it cools and then freezes.
-In Part I, you will collect temperature data as you freeze fresh water and determine its freezing temperature.
-In Part II you do the same for ocean water.
+In this experiment, you will use a temperature probe to measure the temperature of water as it cools and then freezes.
+In Part I, you will collect temperature data as you freeze fresh water in order to determine its freezing temperature.
+In Part II, you will repeat the experiment with ocean water.
 You will then compare the two freezing temperatures and hypothesize why they are different.

 - Observe the freezing of fresh water and ocean water.

-- Determine the freezing temperature of fresh and ocean water.
+- Determine the freezing temperature of fresh water and ocean water.